Each semester, The Honors College offers a wide array of challenging

 develop strong critical-thinking, research, and writing skills through

 experiences, debates, simulations, and small-group projects.

-Also, you can explore the honors courses that will be offered next academic year: 2014-2015
+You can explore the honors courses offered this academic year: 2014-2015

 Rather than having a small number of professors teach an honors curriculum, our curriculum is designed so that professors from across the UAlbany campus teach honors courses.
 Consequently, we offer a wide range of courses from many disciplines.
 This strategy introduces honors students to top teaching and research professors from many disciplines and combines the educational benefits associated with many small, liberal-arts colleges (e.g., small courses) and the educational benefits of attending a large, research university (e.g., professors actively involved in research).

 During their first two years, honors students take 18 credits of honors courses.
 In addition to increasing their knowledge in a discipline, these courses introduce students to ways in which new knowledge is created in the discipline and encourage students to think more deeply about the principal issues in the discipline.